-If you go to a provider outside of the EHP/Cigna PPO Network, you must first meet an annual deductible of \$750 per person and \$1,500 per family.
+If you go to providers outside of the EHP/Cigna PPO Network and that are not EHP Select Pediatric providers, you must first meet an annual deductible of \$750 per person and \$1,500 per family.
 After the deductible and any applicable copay, the Plan pays 70% of the Allowed Benefit (see Payment Terms You Should Know discussed below), and you pay the remaining 30%, until you reach an annual medical out-of-pocket maximum of \$3,500 per person and \$7,000 per family.
 After you reach the medical out-of-pocket maximum, benefits for covered services are paid at 100% of the Allowed Benefit for the remainder of that calendar year.
 You are responsible for any charges over the Allowed Benefit, and those charges do not count towards the annual deductible or the medical out-of-pocket maximum.

-See Special Rules for Certain Treatment by Out-of-Network Providers later in this SPD for information about when certain treatment by an Out-of-Network provider will be covered on the terms that apply to treatment by an EHP/Cigna PPO Network provider.
+See Special Rules for Certain Treatment by Out-of-Network Providers later in this SPD for information about when certain treatment by Out-of-Network providers will be covered on the terms that apply to treatment by EHP/Cigna PPO Network or EHP Select Pediatric providers.